jackhenry/jackhenry.github.io/src/content/posts/Monotone Increasing Digits.md

 In order to transform a non-monotonous integer into a nondecreasing monotonous integer, we must decrement the first integer of every decreasing pair.

-*This must be done in order from the right most pair to the left most pair.* If an integer is decremented, the second value in the next integer pair must be updated.
+*This must be done in order from the right most pair to the left most pair.* If an integer is decremented, the second value in the next integer pair must be updated to reflect this change.

 For `4356`, it is only necessary to perform the decrement operation on the first integer pair.